Pyprohly/reddit-api-doc-notes/docs/api-reference/wiki.rst

 *scope: modwiki*

-Get link submissions linking to a particular wiki page.

 Retrieve the current permission settings for a wiki page.

 .. csv-table:: Wiki page settings
    :header: "Field","Type (hint)","Description"

-   "permlevel","integer","The permission level specifing who can edit this wiki page.
+   "permlevel","integer","Permission level indicating who can edit this wiki page.

    0: use subreddit wiki permissions
    1: only approved wiki contributors for this page may edit